tamu-engineering-research/Open-source-power-dataset/README.md

   - Field `P_#_#_#`: `P_3_4_1` means the active power transferring in the #1 branch from the bus 3 to 4.
   - Field `Q_#_#_#`: `Q_5_20_1` means the reactive power transferring in the #1 branch from the bus 5 to 20.
 ### Millisecond-level PMU Measurements ###
+- File Name
+  - Forced Oscillation: The folder contains all forced oscillation cases.
+    - row_#: The folder contains all data of the disturbance scenario #.
+      - pf_result_#.csv: Voltage at nodes and power on branches in the transmission system via T+D simualtion.

 ## Code Navigation
 `To be released upon acceptance`